Understanding your rates

 Providing all these services costs more than the total rates we collect, with further funding provided through government grants and other fees.

 Calculating rates can be complex.
-Find out more about how your rates are calculated by watching our short explainer video, or scroll down to the FAQs.
+Find out how your rates are calculated in our short video, or scroll down to the FAQs.

 You can also visit Know Your Council to learn more about rates.